The Enlistment Process of the U.S. Air Force

-Some Air Force jobs don't require a clearance level, but -- due to the nature of the job -- still requires a favorable background check.
+Some Air Force jobs don't require a clearance level, but due to the nature of the job, they still require a favorable background check.
 These jobs require what the Air Force calls a "Sensitive Job Code" (SJC) of "F."

-Of course, nobody can tell for 100 percent certain whether or not a security clearance will be approved, and the process can take several months.
+Of course, nobody can tell for sure whether or not a security clearance will be approved, and the process can take several months.
 It is where the Security Interviewer comes in.
-He/she will ask you a whole bunch of questions about your past (drug use, alcohol use, mental health treatment, finances, criminal history, etc.), and is pretty good at making a prediction as to whether or not you're a good candidate for security clearance/SJC approval.
+They will ask you numerous questions about your past (drug use, alcohol use, mental health treatment, finances, criminal history, etc.), and is pretty good at making a prediction as to whether or not you're a good candidate for security clearance/SJC approval.
 It, in turn, will affect which Air Force enlisted jobs you are eligible for.

 The Air Force has two enlistment options: Guaranteed Job and Guaranteed Aptitude area.
 There are only enough guaranteed job slots made available to the Air Force Recruiting Service to accommodate about 40 percent of the recruits who enlist each year.
 Most enlist in a guaranteed aptitude area.

-If you're very lucky (and the computer-Gods are smiling on you), you may be able to reserve a specific job at the time you meet with the Job Counselor at MEPS.
+If you're very lucky, you may be able to reserve a specific job at the time you meet with the Job Counselor at MEPS.
 More likely, however, there won't be any available slots listed in the computer system.
-In that case, you'll give the Job Counselor five (or so) choices.
+In that case, you'll give the Job Counselor approximately five choices.

 Usually, at least one of your listed preferences must be for an aptitude area, and the other preferences can be for specific jobs.
 You'll then enlist in the DEP (see next section) and your preferences will be entered into the job computer system.
 When one of your choices becomes available, your recruiter will notify you of your job assignment and your shipping date.